devleaks/cockpitdecks-docs/docs/Layout.md

 For a given deck, a Layout is a collection of *Pages* that will be displayed on that deck.
 A Layout is a folder, inside the `deckconfig` main folder.
-The Layout is named and addessed by the name of the folder.
+The Layout is named and addressed by the name of the folder.

 Layouts were created to cope with different deck models.
 If you have a set of 30 commands, you can display them all on a 32 key deck.
 But you have to make two pages of buttons on a 16 key deck.
 Same button definitions, but two *layouts*.